Comforting ground beef cauliflower casserole with cheese, an easy (and low-carb) recipe for cold winter days.

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Divide the cauliflower into small florets and finely chop the stem as well.
+- Cook cauliflower: Divide the cauliflower into small florets and finely chop the stem as well.
 Place in a pot, cover with boiling water (from a kettle), add some salt and boil on medium heat for 3-5 minutes, it should be softer but not cooked through.
-Drain well, place back in the pot or in a large bowl.
+Drain well; place back in the pot or a large bowl.

 - Chop the onion finely.

-- In another bowl, whisk together yogurt, cream cheese, and hot stock until completely smooth.
+- Sauce: In another bowl, whisk together yogurt, cream cheese, and hot stock until entirely smooth.
 Pour the mixture over the cauliflower and beef, add ½ of the grated cheese and mix well.
 Adjust the taste with salt and pepper.